The directors are pleased to submit their report and the audited financial statements for the year ended 31 December 2015.

-An analysis of the Company's shareholders and the shares in issue at 17 February 2014 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given in the Shareholder enquiries.
+An analysis of the Company's shareholders and the shares in issue at 18 February 2016 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given on the Shareholder enquiries page.

-- each director has taken all the steps that he ought to have taken as a director to make himself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
+- each director has taken all the steps that he or she ought to have taken as a director to make him or herself aware of any relevant audit information and to establish that the Company's auditor is aware of that information.

 This statement is given and should be interpreted in accordance with the provisions of section 418 of the Companies Act 2006.